fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 yum install libXtst.x86_64
 ```

-Building from scratch:
+Cd into the `fpga` directory which contains the scripts to build an actual FPGA
+design (takes 6-8 hours), or a emulation module (takes 15 minutes).

 ```
-cd zprize/msm_pippenger/fpga
+cd fpga
-dune build
 ./compile_hw.sh or ./compile_hw_emu.sh
 ```

-Testing:
+### Running a hardware emulation simulation

 Modify xrt.template.ini if you want to disable GUI.
 ```
-cd zprize/msm_pippenger/test
+cd /test
 ./run_hw_emu.sh
 ```

-Creating the AWS AFI:
+### Creating the AWS AFI

+Once you have successfully called `compile_hw.sh` in the `fpga` folder:

 ```
-cd zprize/msm_pippenger/fpga
 ./compile_afi.sh
 ```

-After running the compile\_afi.sh script, there should be a folder 'afi/'.
+After running the `compile_afi.sh` script, there should be a folder 'afi/'.
 Get
-the afi id from the file afi/\...\_afi_id.txt this to get the afi id and run:
+the afi id from the file `afi/{date}_afi_id.txt` and run the following command
+to track the progress of its creation:

 ```
 aws ec2 describe-fpga-images --fpga-image-ids <afi-...>